Announcing QCon AI: Focusing on Practical, Scalable AI Implementation for Engineering Teams

 Article originally posted on InfoQ.
 Visit InfoQ

-AWS has announced the availability of parallel test execution in AWS CodeBuild, a fully managed continuous integration service.
+AWS has announced the availability of parallel test execution in AWS CodeBuild, a fully-managed continuous integration service.
 According to the company, this new feature significantly reduces build times by allowing test suites to run concurrently across multiple build compute environments.

 The announcement highlights the growing challenge of lengthy test execution times in continuous integration (CI) pipelines as projects become increasingly complex.
 These long cycles can delay feature delivery, hinder developer productivity, and increase costs.